devlooped/GitInfo/readme.md

            performance reasons.
            Defaults to empty value (no ignoring).

+  $(GitCachePath): where to cache the determined Git information
+				   gives the chance to use a shared location for different projects. this can improve
+				   the overall build time.
+				   has to end with a path seperator
+				   Defaults to empty value ('$(IntermediateOutputPath)').

   $(GitNameRevOptions): Options passed to git name-rev when finding
               a branch name for the current commit (Detached head).
 The default is '--refs=refs/heads/* --no-undefined --alwas'